7 Tactics to Drive DAM User Adoption

-A change champion helps motivate organizational change by leading their circle of co-workers towards understanding the system benefits.
+A change champion helps motivate organizational change by leading their circle of co-workers toward understanding the system's benefits.
 These individuals can be appointed or volunteer for the position, and often come from any level within the organization.

 Change champions act as a source of DAM wisdom by answering any user questions and ensuring each user is getting value out of the tool.

 A soft launch is a pre-release of the DAM given to a limited number of users.
 The primary goal of a soft launch is to gather user feedback on the system set-up and training methods – allowing you to make any necessary adjustments prior to the official system roll-out.
 After all, there’s no better expert on how a system should look and feel than the users themselves.

 The best practice is to include power users in the soft launch – individuals who will be frequent users of the DAM and, typically, have a high permission level.
 Of course, if you have the capacity, include additional users as you wish.